 Hume is a tiny town located in the state of Missouri.
 With a population of 283 people and just one neighborhood, Hume is the 470th largest community in Missouri.

-Hume is a blue-collar town, with 46.48% of people working in blue-collar occupations, while the average in America is just 27.7%.
+When you are in Hume, you'll notice that it is more blue-collar than most other communities in America.
+46.48% of Hume’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Hume is a town of construction workers and builders, managers, and service providers.
 There are especially a lot of people living in Hume who work in business and financial occupations (15.49%), maintenance occupations (8.45%), and sales jobs (7.04%).

 Being a small town, Hume does not have a public transit system used by locals to get to and from work.